Date published 26/06/17

 We explain why so many companies are adopting the cloud and how this can improve the experience for your clients.

 The modern business landscape changes a lot faster than it used to.
 Partially due to technological advancements, and partially due to increased competition and globalization.

 Remaining flexible and agile is key to remaining successful.
-Cloud-based solutions allow for a lot flexibility - growing company bandwidth, increase in number of users, implementing new features, easy access, just to name a few.
+Cloud-based solutions allow for a lot of flexibility - growing company bandwidth, increase in the number of users, implementing new features, easy access, just to name a few.

 Software and services hosted online have the ability to adapt in response to business growth, new technological developments, and ever-changing user needs.

 According to a recent survey by Computer Economics, investment in IT infrastructure and hardware has slowed down since 2016 in the UK.